syncthing/docs/index.rst

 * To report security issues, please follow the instructions on the `Security page`_.

-* To get help and support, to discuss scenarios, or just connect with other users and developers you can head over to the `friendly forum`_.
+* To get help and support, discuss scenarios, or just connect with other users and developers you can head over to the `friendly forum`_.

 * For a more real time experience, there's also an IRC channel ``#syncthing`` on